weaveworks/scope/README.md

 ## Build

-The build is in four stages. `make frontend` builds a UI build image with all NPM dependencies. `make static` compiles the UI into `static.go` which is part of the repository for convenience. `make backend` builds the backend Go app which then includes the static files.
+The build is in five stages. `make deps` installs some tools we use later in the build. `make frontend` builds a UI build image with all NPM dependencies.
+`make static` compiles the UI into `static.go` which is part of the repository for convenience. `make backend` builds the backend Go app which then includes the static files.
 The final `make` pushes the app into a Docker image called **weaveworks/scope**.

 ```
+make deps
 make frontend
 make static
 make backend